emmanuel39hanks/emmanuel39hanks/README.md

   </a>
 </p>

+Here’s an improved, polished version tailored to highlight your strengths as a software engineer — more concise, better flow, and focused on technologies relevant to modern, high-impact teams:

+---

-- 🔧 I’m a backend engineer with a strong focus on building robust, scalable systems.
+* 🔧 I’m a backend-heavy software engineer focused on building scalable, maintainable systems that support real product needs.

-- 🧠 I specialize in:
+* 🧠 I specialize in:

-  - **Python & Django REST Framework** for clean, maintainable APIs
+  * **Python & Django REST Framework** for robust, well-structured APIs
-  - **Node.js & NestJS** for scalable TypeScript-based backend services
+  * **Node.js & NestJS** for building scalable, modular TypeScript services
-  - **GraphQL** for efficient, flexible data querying
+  * **GraphQL** for flexible, efficient client-server data exchange
+  * **React & Next.js** for building fast, modern web applications
+  * **PostgreSQL & Redis** for reliable data modeling and performance optimization
-  - **AWS** for cloud-native deployments and architecture
+  * **AWS (EC2, S3, CloudFront, RDS)** & **Docker** for cloud-native infrastructure and CI/CD
-  - **Flutter** for cross-platform mobile development
+  * **GitHub Actions** for automated testing and continuous deployment
+  * **OpenAI APIs** for integrating AI into developer tooling and workflows

 - 📫 Reach me at **emmanuel.haankwenda2018@gmail.com**